 set to be able to load the Shibboleth module.

-apache
+apache to

-correctly set the LD_LIBRARY_PATH
+correctly set the LD_LIBRARY_PATH.

 /etc/init.d/apache